University Hills, Los Angeles: Geography

-University Hills is bordered by El Sereno on the north and west, City Terrace on the south, Alhambra on the north-east, and Monterey Park on the south-east.
+University Hills is bordered by the Los Angeles neighborhood of El Sereno on the north and west, unincorporated City Terrace on the south, and the cities of Alhambra on the northeast and Monterey Park on the southeast.

 Major thoroughfares include Eastern Avenue, Marianna Avenue, and Valley Boulevard.
-The San Bernardino freeway runs along the neighborhood's southern edge.
+The San Bernardino Freeway runs along the neighborhood's southern edge.

 The adjacent campus of California State University, Los Angeles occupies nearly 200 acres (0.8 km^{2}) on a hilltop site that affords views of the San Gabriel Mountains to the north, the San Gabriel Valley to the east, metropolitan Los Angeles to the west, and the Palos Verdes Peninsula and Catalina Island to the south.

 Education

 University Hills is zoned to schools in the Los Angeles USD: